abra-actions/abra/README.md

 ## ✨ Features

 - **TypeScript Integration** – Automatically extracts type information from your functions
-- **LLM-Powered** – Uses OpenAI's GPT models to understand user intent
+- **LLM-Powered** – Uses LLM models to understand user intent
 - **Zero Boilerplate** – Just import functions into the registry, no annotations or decorators
 - **Type Safety** – Validates and transforms user input based on your type definitions
-- **No Data Leakage** – Only function names and descriptions are sent to the LLM; your code and data stay private
+- **No Data Leakage** – Only function names and optional descriptions are sent to the LLM; your code and data stay private
 - **Executes Locally** – All actions are run through your code, on your infra, with your auth and security context

 ---